matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

   in the thread), or
 * it has an ancestor event (found by traversing relationships) that fits either of the above.

-An event is in the main thread if:

-* its ancestor events do not include an `m.thread` relationship

-Note that thread root events, and their non-threaded children (e.g. reactions to thread root events) are in BOTH the main thread and another thread.
+The spec states that room events are in `main` if they are not in another thread, but clients such as Element Web treat thread roots, and non-thread descendants of thread roots (such as reactions to the thread root) as being in BOTH `main` and the thread branching from the thread root.

 ### Problems with the current definitions